The Kyrenia Ship

-Kyrenia is a 4th-century BC ancient Greek merchant ship that sank c.
+The Kyrenia Shipwreck is a 4th-century BC ancient Greek merchant ship that sank c.
 294 BC.

-Kyrenias wreck was discovered by Greek-Cypriot diving instructor Andreas Cariolou in November 1965 during a storm.
+The Kyrenia wreck was discovered by Greek-Cypriot diving instructor Andreas Cariolou in November 1965 during a storm.
 Having lost the exact position, Cariolou carried out more than 200 dives until he re-discovered the wreck in 1967 close to Kyrenia (Keryneia) in Cyprus.
 Michael Katzev, a graduate student at the University of Pennsylvania Museum of Archaeology and Anthropology, directed a scientific excavation from 1967 to 1969.
 Katzev later became a co-founder of the American Institute of Nautical Archaeology.
 The find was extensively covered in a documentary by the Cyprus Broadcasting Corporation titled "With Captain, Sailors Three: The Ancient Ship of Kyrenia".
 The ship itself was very well preserved with more than half its hull timbers in good condition.

 After it was raised from the seabed, it found a new home at the Ancient Shipwreck Museum in Kyrenia Castle, where it remains on exhibit.

 Career

 The ship sailed in the Mediterranean during the lifetime of Alexander the Great and his successors.
 It sank in open water off the ancient harbour of Kyrenia some time after 294 BC, when it was rather old.

 The ship was in use by merchants for more than 20 years.
-Archaeologists studied the ship's remains in detail and found much new information about ancient construction techniques, the re-use of materials in antiquity, and evidence of extensive repairs and modifications during Kyrenias working life.
+Archaeologists studied the ship's remains in detail and found much new information about ancient construction techniques, the re-use of materials in antiquity, and evidence of extensive repairs and modifications during the Kyrenia ship's working life.
 Planking was replaced and repaired in the bow.
 A break in the ship's keel had been mended, and the outside of the ship was protected with wooden and lead sheathing to keep the aging timbers water-tight and extend the ship's working life.
 Closer analysis of the rabbets in the hull's frame suggest that the mast step had been moved up to three, and possibly four times.
 This movement happens to be in close proximity with a space to collect bilge water.
 Because of this, archaeologists surmise that the movement of the mast step was to make way for a larger bilge sump, capable of lifting water out and overboard These extreme measures to deal with water infiltration corroborate the frailty of the ship and may have contributed to its sinking.
 The hull's excellent preservation, along with its extensive repairs, demonstrate its long sailing life and adds greatly to our knowledge of shipbuilding in antiquity.